torisjones/flask_demo/README.md

 Flask is a popular open source package for python that makes developing web applications quick and simple.
 This tutorial is an introduction to the framework and the development of RESTful web servers.
+We will be integrating with Capital One's Nessie Api to serve our mock data.
+More information on Nessie can be found at http://api.reimaginebanking.com/

 ### Setup